marse337/RPAChallenge/README.md

 - Automated form submission on the RPA Challenge site using realistic test data
 - Demonstrated RPA automation with OpenRPA and Google Sheets

-Let me know if you would like me to clarify or expand on any part of this README!